novacrazy/scriptor/README.md

 Additionally, with the use of the Manager class, Scriptor provides a way of referencing and calling other scripts relative to itself, allowing you to chain together complex tasks easily.

-As of [Version 1.3.0](#130), Scriptor Referees (special objects that house immutable script results), can be transformed in any way possible, with several utilities for doing it the best way.
+As of [Version 1.3.0](#130), Scriptor References (special objects that house immutable script results), can be transformed in any way possible, with several utilities for doing it the best way.

 ## Purpose